 - Schedule IV drugs include less-addicting painkillers, tranquilizers, and anti-anxiety medications such as Xanax, Valium, and others.
 This is a Class 2 misdemeanor with a penalty of up to six months in jail and a fine of up to $1,000.

 Contact an Experienced Fairfax County and Northern Virginia Prescription Drug Crimes Defense Attorney

 The most common mistake made by people charged with a crime is waiting too long to hire a lawyer.
-The earlier you contact Manikas Law, LLC, the sooner we can begin preparing your defense.
-Call or e-mail to schedule a consultation.
+The earlier you contact the Fairfax Virginia prescription drug fraud lawyers at Manikas Law LLC, the sooner we can begin preparing your defense.
+Call 703-556-0004 or use the contact us page.